The New England Journal of Medicine July 20, 2023

 Setting

-Intervention Dupilumab 300 mg subcutaneous every 2 weeks.
+Intervention Dupilumab 300 mg administered subcutaneously every 2 weeks.

-Outcome Annualized rate of moderate or severe COPD exacerbations.
+Outcome Annualized rate of moderate or severe COPD exacerbations over the 52-week treatment period.

 Study Limitations